rochoa85/PepFun/README.md

 - BioPython: https://biopython.org/wiki/Download
 - RDKit: https://github.com/rdkit/rdkit/releases

-To allow the execution of PepFun with python3 and the required dependencies, the best option is generate a conda virtual environment.
+To allow the execution of PepFun with python3 and the required dependencies, the best option is to generate a conda virtual environment.
 For that purpose, the following command can be used:

 `conda create -c rdkit -n pepfun-env rdkit biopython matplotlib scipy pip pycairo nb_conda_kernels`